Land Reclamation Program

 The fees collected from industrial mineral permits are utilized to conduct the necessary regulatory functions.
 These functions include managing both the permitting, and inspection and enforcement of industrial mineral mining companies.
 Completing reviews on approximately 350 permit actions each year while conducting necessary inspections with limited staff allocation continues to be a challenging goal for the program.

 The Land Reclamation Program continues to look for ways to improve its methods of helping the public to understand the IM permitting procedures.
 For the past several years, citizens living near proposed mines have requested about ten to fifteen public hearings per year on the issuance of mining permits.
-Because of the precise criteria established in the Land Reclamation Act, the Land Reclamation Commission has been prohibited from granting any hearings, until the first request for a hearing was approved in May 1998.
+Because of the precise criteria established in the Land Reclamation Act, the Missouri Mining Commission has been prohibited from granting any hearings, until the first request for a hearing was approved in May 1998.
 The hearing on the issuance of this permit has been held, however, the final decision on the issuance of the permit remains under appeal.

 It is probable that requests for hearings, which require a tremendous amount of staff time to address, will become increasingly common as mining companies look to open sites in, and close to, heavily populated areas.
 New sites and expansions to existing sites are requested in order to provide building commodities to meet the needs and demands of on-going and new construction.
 It follows that a corresponding increase in the amount of Land Reclamation staff time will have to be spent on any realized increases in the number of hearing requests.
 It is likely that changes will be implemented to associated statutes, rules, or internal policies in order for the Land Reclamation Program to better respond to the needs of the environment, the citizens of Missouri, and the mining companies on industrial mineral-related issues.

-Routinely, many of the concerns brought to the Land Reclamation Commission by local citizens are about issues outside the regulatory authority provided to the program through The Land Reclamation Act.
+Routinely, many of the concerns brought to the Missouri Mining Commission by local citizens are about issues outside the regulatory authority provided to the program through the Land Reclamation Act.
 These issues include concerns about blasting, safety on public roads and the mines effect on property values.
 Even so, the commission has allowed all citizens who have requested hearings under the proper circumstances to personally appear at regularly scheduled public meetings to express their concerns.
 While the constraints in the laws have prohibited the commission from denying permits, this regular contact with the public has brought an acute awareness to the commission about what is most troubling to the citizens.
 In return, the public has an opportunity to learn more about the permitting and reclamation requirements under the Land Reclamation Act.
 Continued contact of this sort will certainly help pave the way for the citizens to resolve their concerns about mining.